Property taxes make up the largest percentage of the City's revenue and are used to fund operations and capital projects.

 PROPERTY TAX DEFERMENT

-When you receive your property tax notice in May, you may be able to apply to the Province of BC for a low interest loan to pay the current year property taxes on your principal residence.
+When you receive your property tax notice, you may be able to apply to the Province of BC for a low-interest loan to pay the current year property taxes on your principal residence.
 There are two programs you may qualify for:

 You may qualify for the Regular Program if you are:

 - 55 or older during the current year;

 - a surviving spouse of any age; or

 Click here to be directed to the BC Government website for more information on the Regular Program.